cannatag/ldap3/python3-ldap/docs/sphinx/source/servers.rst

 * tls: Tls object that contains information about the certificates and the trusted roots needed to establish a secure connection (defaults to None).
 If None any server certificate will be accepted.

+* formatter: a dictionary of custom formatter for attributes returned in search

 Example::

     server = Server('server1', port = 636, use_ssl = True, allowed_referral_hosts = [('server2', True), ('server3', False)])